Search the collections

 Personnel who were eligible for the 1914-1915 Star automatically qualified for the British War Medal 1914-1920 and the Victory Medal 1914-19.
 Albert and John Peile were awarded all three which were then sent to their mother, Mary Agnes Peile, as their next of kin.
 The National Archives holds the receipts for these medals along with their service records.

-The medal's ribbon is striped in the three colours of the Empire which are shown shaded and watered.
+- Bronze four point star medal 'ensigned' by a crown.
+Ribbon is striped in the three colours of the Empire which are shaded and watered.

 - Acquisition Information: